Quantum ergodicity and scrambling in quantum annealers: Discussion and outlook

 The emergence of ergodicity in the annealing dynamics can also have negative consequences.
 For instance, the rather sharp separation between low-energy states (following adiabatic dynamics) and bulk states (following mixing dynamics) shown in Fig.~\ref{fig:figure5} indicates that adiabatic algorithms could have limited scope in the task of preparing excited states.

 Beyond its relevance for quantum annealing devices, our study is naturally connected to fundamental aspects of nonequilibrium many-body quantum systems under adiabatic driving.
+A straightforward extension of our work would be to study the dependence of the chaos signatures on the rate of adiabatic driving, i.e. $\dot{s}(t)$.
+Particularly, a faster sweep of $s(t)$ would bring the dynamics closer to a standard ‘quench’ where the system is changed quickly between two noncommuting (static) Hamiltonians.
+The deviation from adiabaticity is expected to lead to stronger mixing; however, we have shown here that the adiabatic regime shows features typically connected to driven systems (like the CUE-like spectra).
+Thus, we believe a nontrivial balance between adiabaticity and chaos would be accessible in such regime.

+Another interesting path for future exploration is the assessment of how integrability of $H(s)$ would affect the results shown here.
 While here we have studied a model defined on a chaotic path (see Fig.~\ref{fig:fig1}a), setting $\lambda = 0$ in Eq.~(\ref{eq:hami_s}) would actually render the model integrable for all values of $s$.
-In addition, adiabaticity in the bulk of the spectrum could be easier to achieve in such case thanks to the existence of conserved quantities leading to exact crossings in the spectrum.
+In such case, preliminary results indicate that adiabaticity in the bulk of the spectrum could be easier to achieve thanks to the existence of conserved quantities leading to exact crossings in the spectrum.
 Recent studies have focused on a complimentary model featuring all-to-all interactions, but where the addition of driving leads to quantum chaos signatures \cite{Puebla2024}.
 In this vein, we notice that a small $\lambda > 0$ (i.e., a weak integrability breaking) leads to avoided crossings with very small gaps, in fact smaller than in the chaotic regime, which displays level repulsion.
 The characterization of integrability-to-chaos transition in terms of adiabatic process has also been studied recently \cite{pandey2020,varma2024}, and integrable many-body adiabatic dynamics has been shown to impact the proliferation of errors in quantum annealing \cite{Schiffer2024}.
 In this context, further characterizing the interplay between adiabaticity and (non) integrability in a more general setting stands out as an interesting open problem.

 \acknowledgments This material is partially based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator (QSA).
 Additional support is acknowledged from the Canada First Research Excellence Fund.